 Some of the issues are tackled by the Xtracycle Freeradical add-on itself.
 It provides an oversized rack.
 If you also fit the Xtracycle specific kickstand then that solves another problem as the bike can now stand upright without assistance.
 These two things we'd already done.
 However, the problems that remained with our Xtracycle were typical "MTB as town bike" problems, which have now been put to rest as well as possible.

-For a start, the tyres.
-Knobbly tyres are designed for mud.
-They're also OK in snow.
-However (with just a few exceptions) they are inefficient and slow on smooth surfaces.
+exceptions) they are inefficient and slow on smooth surfaces.
 Also, cheaper tyres are puncture prone.
 There are various add-on products available to try to reduce this problem, but far and away the most effective way of reducing the problem of punctures is to fit better quality tyres with a good anti-puncture layer.
 I chose the Schwalbe Marathon tyre.
 It's not fast like a racing tyre, but it's faster than typical knobbly tyres, and puncture resistance is very good.
 This also makes the bike blissfully quieter to ride as you don't get the characteristic hum of a knobbly tyre on tarmac.
 While on the subject of wheels, another essential for everyday riding is to fit mudguards (fenders).
 Because I don't like spray on my feet and shoes, I also fitted the larger and truly effective type of mudflap.

 Only half a mudguard is fitted at the back.
 Sadly, my original model Freeradical had no really good way of mounting a rear mudguard.
 I understand that eyes for mounting a mudguard are provided on newer versions of the product.